torvalds/linux/Documentation/driver-api/soundwire/bra.rst

 Hardware implementations can check errors at the frame level, and retry a transfer in case of errors.
 However, as for the flow-control case, this requires extra buffering and intelligence in the hardware.
-The Linux support assumes that the entire transfer is cancelled if a single error is detected in one of the responses.
+The GNU/Linux support assumes that the entire transfer is cancelled if a single error is detected in one of the responses.

 Abstraction required